Skip to Main Content

 Deborah J. Walder

 Areas of Expertise: Deborah Walder's research program focuses on the neurodevelopment of mental health disorders such as schizophrenia and depression, with consideration of sex differences.
-She studies biomarkers of risk (e.g., neurohormones, brain abnormalities, genetics, and neuropsychological functioning) and environmental factors, among healthy and high-risk youth and young adults.
+She studies biomarkers of risk (e.g., neurohormones, brain abnormalities, and neuropsychological functioning) and environmental factors, among healthy and high-risk youth and young adults.
 This includes use of prospective methods to better understand the early trajectory of illness, with an eye toward prevention and early intervention.

 • Undergraduate Neuroscience Information